jdgbarre/CourseCS100.1x/README.md

-# Introduction to Big Data with Apache Spark
+# edX - "Introduction to Big Data with Apache Spark"
 ## Final grade: 84%